elix22/Urho3D-LightProbe/README.md

 ---
 ### Description
-SH coefficients generated from cubemap texture and applied at run time via shader program to achieve Environment Irradiance.
+SH coefficients generated from cubemap texture and applied at run time via shader program to achieve interreflected transfer.
 Based on: An Efficient Representation for Irradiance Environment Maps.
 ref: http://graphics.stanford.edu/papers/envmap/

 In this example, there are four lightprobes in the scene placed near objects that reflect some color to validate testing - look for red boxes and green sphere.